dean0x7d/pybinding/docs/tutorial/fields.rst

         return ... # some function of the arguments

 The `hop_id` argument tells us which type of hopping it is.
-Hopping types can be specifically named during the creation of a lattice and retrieved in the form `lattice('<hopping_name>')`.
+Hopping types can be specifically named during the creation of a lattice.
 This can be used to apply functions only to specific hoppings.
 However, as with all the modifier arguments, it's optional, so we only take what we need.

 To test out our `constant_magnetic_field`, we'll calculate the local density of states (LDOS), where we expect to see peaks corresponding to Landau levels.
 The computation method used here